repoocaj/ses/README.md

 ## Segger Embedded Studio Docker Image

-Basic image to allos Segger Embedded Studio (SES) builds from Docker.
+Basic image to allow Segger Embedded Studio (SES) builds from Docker.

 I am using this for continuous integration (CI) of SES projects.